Edward T. P. Graham: Legacy

 During his long career he designed many schools, hospitals, churches, and public buildings for states and cities in New England and the Midwest.
 Among them were in Boston: The Forsyth Dental Infirmary, City Hall Annex, two buildings of the City Hospital, the Registry of Motor Vehicles; in Cambridge, the Church of St. Paul, and five buildings for St. Elizabeth Hospital, Brighton.
 In Harvard's Twenty-fifth Anniversary Report he wrote, "As to style in architecture, I believe that the free mediaeval styles offer the best field for further development of architecture in any country, our own included.
 There is formalism in the Renaissance and all since attempted in its manner, which is crippling, and restricting.
 Structure, dressed in transparent rather than opaque robes, is what should be followed in building."

 Death

 Graham continued in his practice as an architect until a short time before his death, in Boston on September 3, 1964.
+At the time of his death Graham was described as "the dean of Boston architects."